 Bottom Line: In an expensive housing market renting is cheaper and a better financial option for most.

 The home owner is responsible for all the major maintenance of the house (e.g., big ticket items, like furnaces, new roof) and the renter is only responsible for basic upkeep.
 As the housing stock gets older in America, larger maintenance bills are likely to result.
 So unless you are able to shell out a few thousand dollars every year at short notice for the upkeep of your home then renting could be the better option.

 Bottom Line: Owning a house can be costly over time and unless the home price appreciates, you are throwing money down the drain.
 Particularly when other asset classes (stocks, bonds) are offering better returns.

-3. Lack of appreciation – In the “good” old days, you could count on 4-10% appreciation almost every year (consistently).
-Now, housing could remain more or less flat for several years, maybe decades.
-Plus, with the new restrictions on mortgages, demand for housing may never return to the boom levels seen between 2000 and 2007.
-Bottom Line: Housing prices follow the economy and the economy is simply not looking positive in short to medium term.
+In the “good” old days, you could count on 4-7% appreciation almost every year (consistently).
+Now, housing could remain more or less flat for several years, maybe decades given the rapid rise seen over the past two years.
+Plus, with the new restrictions on mortgages and higher interest rates on the horizon, demand for housing may never return to the boom levels seen in the recent past.

 Buying a home is likely the biggest financial decision for most.
 But don’t let emotions drive your decision (yes it feels great to be a home owner) and instead run the numbers.
 You may find that renting is in fact a better financial move, even over the long term.